-The adult only ship, Arcadia had a resent refit and looks a very younger ship.
+The adult only ship, Arcadia had a resent refit and looks a very much younger ship.
 The refit to the Arcadia included a range of updates to the suites, public areas, bars (such as the Piano Bar and Spinnaker Bar), and main restaurants including The Belvedere food court.
 P&O have partnered with RPW Design, one of the world’s leading hospitality interior design practices, to ensure the ultimate levels of design luxury and comfort.
 Some re-fits you never notice, a common one now is to change the stage lighting from old bulbs to LED which is said to save about £80 a day in fuel on most ships.
 So comfort, cost and ecology are always on every cruise operators mind.
 Click the future cruises to see every cruise and port stop the ship makes in a year.
 This is the ship that was originally ordered by the Holland and America Line, but then taken over by Cunard and was very nearly the Queen Victoria.
 They decided to have larger balconies over the dance floor so she was moved over to P&O. But with more of a Holland and America layout, she is very slightly different to other P&O ships.
-The Globe is a very intermit venue, the theatre has some of P&O’s top acts visit.
+The Globe is a very intimate venue, the theatre has some of P&O’s top acts visit.
 Take a look at the ship tour.
-Arcadia has a small friendly ship feel, but actually can hold just under 2,400 guests over 11 decks.
+Arcadia has a small friendly ship feel but actually can hold just under 2,400 guests over 11 decks.
 She is similar in size to the Cunard ships and people here do mostly dress for the evening, there are some younger guests.
-The Arcadia is not as formal as the similar size Cunard ships, but is more formal that the Lirica Class MSC ships which are also about the same size but very different.
+The Arcadia is not as formal as the similar size Cunard ships but is more formal than the Lirica Class MSC ships which are also about the same size but very different.

 The Arcadia is a very easy ship to navigate.
 We have joined it for a World cruise as well as the Baltic Cruise.
 Both fabulous, both totally different.
 Take a look at the ship first then the links to the cruises.
 Please share with a friend who has never cruised who might enjoy a smaller ship with a lot to offer.
 Or, Click the yellow share to Facebook button.